 Adjustments FTE Amount TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 3.00 \$396,605 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including a 1.5% pay scale increase and regular increases and/or decreases in salaries & benefits, contracts, and materials.
-This includes the restoration of the reductions in travel, conferences, mileage, and education and training budgets that were taken in FY 2022 to balance the budget.
-0.00 \$23,601 All Programs The FY 2023 Approved Budget includes originally approved funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high-quality workforce.
-The budget also approves adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
-Through the Add/Delete process, City Council also approved funding for an additional 0.5% City-wide pay scale adjustment for all City employees as well as an additional 0.5% pay scale adjustment for sworn Public Safety employee groups, bringing the total increases to 7% for sworn Fire employees, 6% for sworn Police and Sheriff employees, and 4.5% for General Schedule employees.
-0.00 \$16,290 TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 3.00 \$436,496
+This also includes the restoration of hiring freezes and the reductions in travel, conferences, mileage, and education and training budgets that were taken in FY 2022 to balance the budget.
+0.00 \$25,034 All Programs The FY 2023 Proposed Budget includes funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high-quality workforce.
+The budget also proposes adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
+The total General Fund cost for these proposals is included in the Non-Departmental budget in the proposed budget and will be distributed to departments in the approved budget.
+0.00 \$0 TOTAL FY 2023 PROPOSED ALL FUNDS BUDGET 3.00 \$421,639